Who We Are

 The Schultz Memorial Organ, refurbished and rededicated in 2017, holds a prominent place each season.
 A thrilling concert by Nathan Laube was held to welcome the instrument to St. John’s United Church of Christ and The Artist Series at St. John's.
 Look for and listen for the organ’s presence each and every season!
 You can read more about the Schultz Memorial Organ, it’s inaugural concert, and more in this article from The Reporter.

 Twice each season, concerts include The Artist Series Chorus.
-Comprised of current and past St. John’s choir members, along with members of the congregation and community, this ensemble presents major choral works, both familiar and new, such as Donald McCullough’s Holocaust Cantata, Alice Parker’s Melodious Accord, Felix Mendelssohn’s Elijah, Michael John Trotta’s Seven Last Words, Dan Forrest’s Requiem for the Living, and Elaine Hagenberg's Illuminare.
+Comprised of current and past St. John’s choir members, along with members of the congregation and community, this ensemble presents major choral works, both familiar and new, such as Alice Parker’s Melodious Accord, Felix Mendelssohn’s Elijah, Dan Forrest’s Requiem for the Living, and Elaine Hagenberg's Illuminare.
+Most recently, The Artist Series Chorus joined forces wtih The North Penn Chamber singers in a performance of Johannes Brahms’ Ein deutsches Requiem as part of the Intergenerational Choral Series.
 Interested in singing with us?
 Contact Artistic Director Andrew Paulson.

 While concerts and celebrations are important aspects of what The Artist Series at St. John’s provides, there is a third that is paramount: giving back to the community in a tangible way.
-This season, we will be providing a scholarship to a graduating North Penn High School senior with plans to study music.
+This season, we will be providing scholarships to graduating North Penn High School seniors.
 The Artist Series at St. John’s is not only invested in the past and present but is also invested in the future.
-Be on the lookout for more information about this exciting new initiative.

 The Artist Series at St. John’s Committee